 “Never have I heard such a Liszt Sonata as I did from Nicolas Namoradze… The strength of the conception and the sheer level of artistry compel me to take my hat off to him.” – Zoltán Kocsis

 Nicolas’s awards include Top Prize (while the youngest contestant) at the inaugural Young Artists Competition at Budapest’s Liszt Academy; the Budapest Philharmonic Society’s Fidelio Award; Frankfurt’s “Blaue Blume” Award; the Budapest Liszt Society Scholarship; Tanglewood Music Center’s Paul Buttenwieser Scholarship and New Fromm Fellowship; The Juilliard School’s Joseph Luis Spencer & Zylpha Allen Spencer Scholarship, Louise Chisholm Moran Scholarship and Byron Gustafson Scholarship.
-Nicolas is a laureate of several major international piano competitions, among them Jaén – Spain, Budapest Liszt – Hungary, and Ettlingen – Germany.
+Nicolas is a laureate of several major international piano competitions, among them Jaén (Spain), Liszt (Hungary), and Ettlingen (Germany).

 After completing his undergraduate studies in Budapest, Vienna and Florence, Nicolas moved to New York for his Master’s at Juilliard.
 He now pursues his Doctorate at the CUNY Graduate Center holding the Graduate Center Fellowship.
 His teachers have included Emanuel Ax, Yoheved Kaplinsky, Zoltán Kocsis, Matti Raekallio and Elisso Virsaladze in piano, and John Corigliano in composition.
 Nicolas serves on the faculty of Queens College.
 He is also on the Executive Advisory Council of The Drozdoff Society as Special Project Leader, developing curricula for courses in piano and composition for its partnerships with El Sistema-based music schools.